microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 GenAIScript is a scripting language that integrates LLMs into the scripting process using a simplified JavaScript syntax.
 It allows users to create, debug, and automate LLM-based scripts.

-GenAIScript brings the flexibility of JavaScript with the convinience of built-in output parsing to streamline the creation of LLM-based software solutions.
+GenAIScript brings the flexibility of JavaScript with the convenience of built-in output parsing to streamline the creation of LLM-based software solutions.

 ## the script